browner12/mailer/README.md

 ## Setup

-Create a method within your mailer.
+Create a method within your mailer for every unique email.
 The following method will be used to send a confirmation email when a user signs up.

 ``` php
 method signup($user)